bevyengine/bevy/examples/README.md

-[Generic System](../examples/ecs/generic_system.rs) | Shows how to create systems that can be reused with different types [Hierarchy](../examples/ecs/hierarchy.rs) | Creates a hierarchy of parents and children entities [Iter Combinations](../examples/ecs/iter_combinations.rs) | Shows how to iterate over combinations of query results [Nondeterministic System Order](../examples/ecs/nondeterministic_system_order.rs) | Systems run in paralell, but their order isn't always deteriministic.
+[Generic System](../examples/ecs/generic_system.rs) | Shows how to create systems that can be reused with different types [Hierarchy](../examples/ecs/hierarchy.rs) | Creates a hierarchy of parents and children entities [Iter Combinations](../examples/ecs/iter_combinations.rs) | Shows how to iterate over combinations of query results [Nondeterministic System Order](../examples/ecs/nondeterministic_system_order.rs) | Systems run in parallel, but their order isn't always deterministic.
 Here's how to detect and fix this.
 [Parallel Query](../examples/ecs/parallel_query.rs) | Illustrates parallel queries with `ParallelIterator` [Removal Detection](../examples/ecs/removal_detection.rs) | Query for entities that had a specific component removed earlier in the current frame
 [Run Conditions](../examples/ecs/run_conditions.rs) | Run systems only when one or multiple conditions are met